HemantDutta/Ares.Web/README.md

 4. **Real-Time Updates**: Stay up-to-date with the rapidly evolving tech landscape.
 Ares.Web constantly updates its news feed, ensuring that users receive the most recent and relevant information in real-time.

-5. **Customization Options**: Ares.Web enables users to personalize their reading experience.
-Users can create profiles, save favorite articles, and customize their news feed based on their specific interests and preferences.

-6. **Responsive Design**: Ares.Web is designed to be fully responsive, adapting seamlessly to various devices and screen sizes.
+5. **Responsive Design**: Ares.Web is designed to be fully responsive, adapting seamlessly to various devices and screen sizes.
 Whether accessed from a desktop computer, tablet, or mobile phone, users can enjoy a consistent and optimized experience.

 Visit Ares.Web today and discover a hassle-free way to explore and stay informed about the latest advancements in technology.